-New military spouses might not know all the acronyms right away, but one that you should definitely learn is FRG.
-FRG stands for Family Readiness Group and depending on your spouse’s unit, it’s the cornerstone of life in the military.
+New military spouses might not know all the acronyms, but one you should definitely learn is FRG.
+FRG stands for Family Readiness Group and, depending on your spouse’s unit, it’s the cornerstone of life in the military.

 What Is an FRG?

 First, the term FRG is specific to the Army and Navy.
-The Army is adopting the name to be the Soldier and Family Readiness Group to be more inclusive and to signify the group is not only for spouses.
+The Army is adapting the name to the Soldier and Family Readiness Group to be more inclusive and to signify the group is not only for spouses.

 The Air Force calls this their Key Spouse Program (KSP), the Marine Corps calls it the Family Readiness Program (FRP) and the Coast Guard Military Spouse clubs have named it the Work-Life Program (WLP).
 No matter what your branch calls it, the core mission of the group is the same.

-It’s designed to keep you, the military spouse, informed on what’s happening at the local level and connecting you to resources provided to you and your servicemember.
-It also serves as the info hub for everything you might need to know during a deployment or a TDY/extended field exercise.
-So, if you want to find out if your spouse is getting extended or coming home early…forget Facebook.
+It’s designed to keep you, the military spouse, informed of what’s happening at the local level and connect you to resources provided to you and your service member.
+It also serves as the info hub for everything you might need to know during a deployment or a temporary duty assignment or extended field exercise.
+So, if you want to find out if your spouse is getting extended or coming home early, forget Facebook.
 This is the group you need to plug into.

 Is an FRG a Spouse Club?

-In decades past, units had formal spouses clubs that met for luncheons and teas on a semi-regular basis.
+In decades past, units had formal spouse clubs that met for luncheons and teas on a semiregular basis.
 These gatherings served as informal information exchanges.
-But as more military spouses have entered the workforce, the spouse’s clubs have dramatically declined.
-In their wake, we now have FRGs.
+But as more military spouses have entered the workforce, the spouse clubs have dramatically declined.
+In their wake, we have FRGs.
 Like military spouse clubs, FRGs are command-sponsored.
 Typically, military installations need written agreements to partner with non-military organizations, which requires a lot of paperwork.
-Thankfully FRGs are not burdened in this way.
-FRGs operate under the supervision of individual unit commanders and they have the ability to shut them down if needed.
+Thankfully, FRGs are not burdened in this way.
+FRGs operate under the supervision of individual unit commanders, and they have the ability to shut them down if needed.

 What Do FRGs Actually Do?